-29. The vacancy announcement for the contested post provided the following in terms of requirements:
+28. The vacancy announcement for the contested post provided the following in terms of requirements:

-Education:
+Education

-A University Degree in public health/nutrition, [paediatric] health, family health, health research, ... biostatistics, socio-medical, health education, epidemiology or other health related sciences is required.
+An advanced university degree in public health/nutrition, paediatric health, family health ... or other health related science is required.

-Experience:
+Experience

-A minimum of 2 years of professional experience in public health/nutrition planning and management and/or in relevant areas of maternal and neonatal health care, health emergency/humanitarian preparedness, at the international level and/or in a developing country is required.
-Experience in health/nutrition program/project development in UN system agency or organization is an asset.
+A minimum of 5 years of professional experience in public health/nutrition planning and management and/or in relevant areas of maternal and neonatal health care, health emergency/humanitarian preparedness, at the international level some of which preferably in a developing country is required.

+Relevant experience in health/nutrition program/project development and management in any UN system agency or organisation is an asset.

-Language Requirements:
+Language